 Meet Our Members

 Meet our Meals on Wheels Coordinator, Nancy Hadley.
-Nancy was born on August 9, 1953, in Calgary, AB.
+Nancy was born in 1953, in Calgary, AB.
 Nancy was raised in Calgary and moved to BC in July of 1978.
 Prior to moving to BC, Nancy worked as a Clerical in Calgary at the PUB (no not that PUB!
 Haha) the Public Utilities Board.
 When she came to BC, she went to work for Okanagan Tel and was their last new hire.
 After that, she went to BC Tel and work as an Operator.
 She absolutely loved that job!
 From being an Operator she moved over to the Repair Department and that is where she met her husband in around 1980.
 She then moved over to Customer Service in Kelowna and loved doing Customer Service but disliked the commute and came back to Vernon to Credit Services (the collections department), which definitely was not her favourite job but really had no choice as it was either do the commute to Kelowna or be in Vernon where she lived.
 She was with Telus until 2003 and then came to the Schubert Centre as a volunteer, first in Membership and also starting up the Meals on Wheels program in 2013.
 Nancy did both jobs as well as was on the Board of Directors and also used to lead the quilting group.
 Some of you may remember Nancy’s mom, Phyllis Beaumont, who was a volunteer as well, manning the Reception desk.
 Phyllis was a lady always on the go!
 As far as Nancy knows, she and her mom were the only mother/daughter volunteer team at the same time at the Schubert Centre.
 Nancy met her husband Murray in 1980 at a Telus retirement party.
 She didn’t actually meet him at the party itself, but the party had continued on at the Legion, where she actually met him.
 They were married on the May long weekend in 1990 in their own backyard.
 Some of Nancy’s hobbies include, quilting, handicrafts and doing Thai Chi at the Schubert Centre.

 For the Love of Schubert, Nancy has been a member since 2003.
 She absolutely loves the activities offered here and the people.
 She says it keeps her engaged and out of mischief!
 As well as giving her purpose and she loves all her people.